 Coming in Spring 2015

 When will the new fare collection system begin operating?

-The new fare boxes are scheduled to be on buses starting in late 2014 when the new system begins operating.
+The new fare boxes are scheduled to be on buses starting in spring 2015 when the new system begins operating.

 Why is TARC upgrading its fare collection system?